adriansangil/hris/README.md

 ## Getting Started

-You will need to deploy the project on a local server to try.
+* You will need to deploy the project on a local server to try.
-Provided is the hris_bak.sql file for setting up the database used for this project.
+* Provided is the *hris_bak.sql* file for setting up the database used for this project.
 Use this to make a local copy of the database used for this application.
+* Screenshots folder contains preview images of the application

 ## Built With